X-Lemon-X/StmEpic/docs/pages/geting_started.md

 // call the function to enter your part of the program main_prog();
 ```

 3. Now you can add your source files and libraries to the project.
-And we don't have to wory witl files generated by CubeMX since they are separated from our code.
+Since the generated fiels and outr code is separated We don't have to wory with StmCubeMX messing with our files.
 4. Since the StmEpic library requires interface provided by the HAl library.
 If you generate minimalistic projecty you might not be able to build it, since not all HAL library components are enabled by default.
-To fix this you have to enable the HAL library in the ***Core/Inc/stm32f4xx_hal_conf.h*** file (or somethin similar).
+To fix this you have to enable the HAL library in the **_Core/Inc/stm32f4xx_hal_conf.h_** file (or somethin similar).
 The file should look like this:

 ```c
   /* #define HAL_CRYP_MODULE_ENABLED */
 /* #define HAL_ADC_MODULE_ENABLED */